zhaoxiaoha/github-trending/README.md

 ### Github热门项目
 ## All language

+* 【2024-01-16】[microsoft / autogen](https://github.com/microsoft/autogen) - Enable Next-Gen Large Language Model Applications.
+Join our Discord: https://discord.gg/pAbnFJrkgZ
+* 【2024-01-16】[Stellarium / stellarium](https://github.com/Stellarium/stellarium) - Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
+It is available for Linux/Unix, Windows and macOS.
+With Stellarium, you really see what you can see with your eyes, binoculars or a small telescope.
+* 【2024-01-16】[tachiyomiorg / website](https://github.com/tachiyomiorg/website) - Official website for the Tachiyomi app.
+* 【2024-01-16】[calcom / cal.com](https://github.com/calcom/cal.com) - Scheduling infrastructure for absolutely everyone.
 * 【2024-01-15】[marimo-team / marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, execute as a script, deploy as an app, and version with git.
 * 【2024-01-15】[MooreThreads / Moore-AnimateAnyone](https://github.com/MooreThreads/Moore-AnimateAnyone) -
 * 【2024-01-15】[tachiyomiorg / extensions](https://github.com/tachiyomiorg/extensions) - Source extensions for the Tachiyomi app.